-He lives in L.A, and he lives in London.
-While having a trans-Atlantic relationship is tough, if there’s anything British celebrity couple David and Victoria Beckham can prove is that long distance relationships can work.
+He lives in L.A, and she lives in London.
+While having a trans-Atlantic relationship is tough, if there’s anything British celebrity couple David and Victoria Beckham prove, it’s that long-distance relationships can work.
 Married for 12 years, they just welcomed their fourth child.
-Their American counterparts, Hollywood coupleÂ Brad Pitt and Angelia Jolie, have made it work, too. Â Despite separation between films, they’ve managed to stay in a committed relationship for seven years. Â They share six children.
+Their American counterparts, Hollywood coupleÂ Brad Pitt and Angelina Jolie, have made it work too.
+Despite separation between films, they’ve managed to stay in a committed relationship for seven years, and theyÂ share six children.

-But non-celebrities have remote relationships, too. Â In fact, more than 3.5 million Americans were in a long distance relationship in 2005, according to the latest statistics.
+But non-celebrities have remote relationships too.
+In fact, more than 3.5 million Americans were in a long-distance relationship in 2005, according to the latest statistics.
 With the development of new technology, that number is most likely on the rise.
-While us common folks can’t afford to jet set or send extravagant gifts, that doesnâ€™t mean our long distance relationship can’t last just as long. Â Use these tips to help maintain your relationship like the stars:
+While us common folks can’t afford to jet set or send extravagant gifts, that doesnâ€™t mean our long-distance relationship can’t last just as long.
+Use this love adviceÂ to help maintain your relationship and loveÂ like the stars:

-1. Use All Forms of Communication: Let’s get the obvious out of the way: Physical interaction is scarce, so communication is key.
-Text messaging, instant messaging or even Facebooking is a start, but make your “communication” more interactive.
+1. Use all forms of communication: Let’s get the obvious out of the way: Physical interaction is scarce, so communication is key.
+Text messaging, instant messaging, or even Facebooking is a start, but make your “communication” more interactive.
 Here are some examples:

-- Date nights: “Skype Dates” are the normâ€“a designated time couples agree to video chat.
-But try to have a real date instead. Â Each week pick a movie and a meal to prepare or purchase.
-Arrange your laptop, screen facing you. Â Eat/engage in conversation like in a restaurant.
+- Date nights: “Skype dates” are the norm — a designated time couples agree to video chat.
+But try to have a real date instead.
+Each week, pick a movie and a meal to prepare or purchase.
+Arrange your laptop, screen facing you.
+Eat and engage in conversation like in a restaurant.
 Then, pop in the movie.
-This way, you can hear and see each other’s reactions to scenes. Â Bonus: movie-goers won’t tell you to pipe down.
+This way, you can hear and see each other’s reactions to scenes. Â Bonus: Other movie-goers won’t tell you to pipe down!

 - Send photos: Sending self-portraits are great, but always try to send photos of things that you find interesting or funny.
-It will allow your mate to becomeÂ more in-tune with your personality and some insight into your world.
+It will allow your mate to becomeÂ more in-tune with your personality and give them some insight into your world.

 - Make videos: Hearing someone’s voice and seeing their face is more personable than a text.
 But people don’t always have time to videochat.
 Instead of sending a text, create a 30-second SMS video. Â Your significant other can view or respond when they have time, andÂ it’s still special.
 There are apps that deliver “voice text messages,” like Voxer.

-2. Get Addresses: This includes home and work address. Â Sending your partnerÂ a gift for noÂ reason is great love advice thatÂ can keep a smile on theirÂ face.
-Remember that you can also treat your boo to lunch or dinner, because itâ€™s easy to get online and order a pizza that can be delivered to his or her front door.
+2. Send them a package:Â Sending your partnerÂ a gift for noÂ reason is great love advice thatÂ can keep a smile on theirÂ face.
+Remember that you can also treat your boo to lunch or dinner because itâ€™s easy to get online and order a pizza that can be delivered to his or her front door.
 You can send traditional lettersÂ too.Â There is something incredibly personable about seeing someone’s handwriting.

-3. Schedule Monthly Meetings: You can talk for hours, but unless you see each other in the flesh at least once a month, your relationship will most likely fizzle.
+3. Schedule monthly trips: You can talk for hours, but unless you see each other in the flesh at least once a month, your relationship will most likely fizzle.
 There are exceptions, like military relationships, which donâ€™t have the luxury.
-But for those that can travel at their own leisure, schedule monthly visits. Â Traveling back and forth can get expensive, so switch off.
+But for those that can travel at their own leisure, take turns planningÂ monthly visits.

-4. Be Secure with the Relationship: Lastly, most remote relationships fail due to lack of trust.
+4. Be secure: Lastly, most remote relationships fail due to lack of trust.
 While understandable, if there is no trust, you shouldnâ€™t be together.
 Try not to let your jealousy get the best of you.
 That said, never completely ignore your intuition either. Â If something doesnâ€™t feel right, speak up.